robertschnitman/AutoOps/README.md

-# RS_AutoIt
+# AutoOps

- Collection of AutoIt functions that I've written.
+ General AutoIt functions and functionals for managing files, manipulating arrays, and parsing strings.